lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 with the encoded Bitmap is not sent at the end of each window but only when at least one SCHC Fragment of the current window has been lost.
 Except for the last window where a SCHC ACK MUST be sent to finish the transmission.

-In ACK-on-Error, the Retransmission Timer expiration will be considered as a positive acknowledgement.
+In ACK-on-Error, the Retransmission Timer expiration is considered as a positive acknowledgement for all windows but the last one.
 This timer is set after sending an All-0 or an All-1 fragment.
-When the All-1 fragment has been sent, the on-going SCHC F/R process is finished and the sender waits for the last SCHC ACK.
-If the Retransmission Timer expires while waiting for the SCHC ACK for the last window, an All-1 empty message MUST be sent to request the last SCHC ACK by the sender to complete the fragmented SCHC
-Packet transmission.
-When it expires, the sender continues sending SCHC Fragments of the next window.
+For an All-0 fragment, on timer expiration, the sender resumes operation and sends the SCHC Fragments of the next window.

 If the sender receives a SCHC ACK, it checks the window value.
 SCHC ACKs with an unexpected window number are discarded.
 If the window number on the received encoded Bitmap is correct, the sender verifies if the receiver has received all SCHC